1st Sevenoaks Scout Group is an organisation run by its members for its members.

-The group boasts two beaver colonies, two cub packs and two scout troops with around 200 members but all of this is only possible due to a small but dedicated team supporting in the background.
+The group boasts a beaver colony, cub pack and scout troop with around 100 members but all of this is only possible due to a small but dedicated team supporting in the background.
 Whether you are a prospective scout, parent or volunteer, we hope that the following will offer guidance on joining 1st Sevenoaks.

 We Scout – but why should you?

 Try a variety of different activities

 From archery and abseiling to sailing and skiing, being a 1st Sevenoaks Scout gives you the chance to get stuck into loads of activities you wouldn’t normally get to do.

 Make new friends

 Going to your Scout meetings is a chance to meet up with your mates, have a laugh and do lots of exciting activities.
 You’ll meet adventurous people just like you who want to do something a little different.

 Chief Scout Bear Grylls says life is about grabbing opportunities!
 We agree!
 Above everything else, Scouting is all about enjoying yourself, whatever you’re doing – and there’ll always be plenty to do!

 As a Scout, you get to explore the big outdoors and travel to new places and try new things.
 Sounds better than being stuck in the house with nothing to do, right?